mathewjowens/mathewjowens.github.io/_pages/about.md

 ## Externally funded research projects

+* Current: Were solar cycles fundamentally different in the past?
+(STFC funded)
 * Current: Why have space-weather forecasts not improved for more than a decade?
 (NERC funded)
-* Current: What determines the open solar magnetic flux?
+* Finished: What determines the open solar magnetic flux?
 (STFC funded)
 * Finished: Solar wind forecasting from L5 (ESA funded)
 * Finished: Space Weather Empirical Ensemble Package (STFC SWIMMR)
 * Finished: Creation/destruction of heliospheric magnetic flux (STFC funded)